-The Undergraduate Program in Neuroscience offers a variety of experiential learning courses, which are not required for the major but allow students to gain real experience working with kids and the aging community.
+The Undergraduate Program in Neuroscience offers a variety of experiential learning courses, which are not required for the major but allow students to gain real experience working with children of all ages and the aging community.
 See below for descriptions and students reflections.

 Helping an Aging Community: Social and Cognitive Support for Seniors

 This experiential learning opportunity provides a hands-on experience, working side-by-side with elderly individuals at the Roland Park Place.
 Students will have a chance to interact with residents that have both short-term and long-term cognitive and physical impairments.
 The residents typically live on the premises but may also be participating in a daytime care only program.
 Students will interact with the residents in various enriching ways in order to develop a better understanding of how our mind and body ages with time.
 Students will gain hands-on experience working with residents with dementia, Alzheimer’s and other cognitive impairments that effect the body and the brain.
-Students MUST attend a mandatory orientation and a mandatory exit session (see Special Section Web notes for dates/times).
+Students MUST attend a mandatory orientation and a mandatory exit session (see Section Web Notes for dates/times).
 Students are required to provide a written description of their experiences and to discuss their experiences at the exit session.
-Background check required.

 1 credit – S/U Grading Only.
 Register for AS.080.404 in SIS

 I’m happy that I was able to provide social support and assistance to the elderly, as well as learn a few things about the personal/past lives of the residents.
 The community as a whole (staff and residents) were all welcoming and the volunteer coordinator was very helpful in guiding me through the typical morning activities.Kenneth, Class of 2020